Monk parakeet: Mexico

-The monk parakeet was first recorded in Mexico City between 1994–1995.
+The monk parakeet was first recorded in Mexico City between 1994 and 1995.
 As of 2015, monk parakeets have been reported in 97 Mexican cities, and in all regions of the country.

 Following a 2008 ban on the capture and sale of native parrot species, the legal pet market pivoted to the sale of monk parakeets, which likely increased the number of escapees and subsequent feral populations.
 Sometimes, the head and breast feathers of monk parakeets are dyed yellow to deceive uninformed buyers, mimicking the endangered yellow-headed amazon.

 United States

 Thousands of monk parakeets were imported to the United States between the 1960s and the 1980s as pets.
 Many escaped or were intentionally released, and populations were allowed to proliferate.
 By the early 1970s, M. monachus was established in seven states, and by 1995, it had spread to eight more.
 In Florida alone, estimates range from 150,000 to 500,000.
 Austin, Dallas, and Houston, Texas, also have thriving monk parakeet populations.

-As one of the few temperate-zone parrots, the monk parakeet is able to survive cold climates (partly because they build communal nests about heat-producing electrical equipment atop utility poles), and colonies exist as far north as New York City, Long Island, Chicago, and Portland, Oregon.
-Edgewater, New Jersey has had a colony since 1980.
-This hardiness makes this species second only to the rose-ringed parakeet among parrots as a successful introduced species.
-Their habit of building nests on warm electrical equipment is a serious fire risk.